 Paven litigates for and offers counsel to leading technology companies and entrepreneurs in their most difficult intellectual property and high-stakes business disputes.
-As part of his practice, Paven has also built a specialization helping technology companies manage the ever-shifting litigation risk that arises from operating on the internet including patent, copyright, privacy, and content related litigation.
+As part of his practice, Paven has also built a specialization helping technology companies manage the ever-shifting litigation risk that arises from operating on the internet including patent, copyright, and content related litigation.

 Paven has successfully obtained dismissal of dozens of lawsuits filed against internet platforms including Facebook, Google, and Twitter in the past.
 These suits have challenged nearly all aspect of the platform’s business including their content moderation decisions, their approach to copyright takedown under the DMCA, their privacy practices, and their compliance with innumerable statutory and regulatory policies.

 Paven litigates intellectual property cases in federal and state courts throughout the United States, including the International Trade Commission.
 He has litigated complex patent disputes for Comcast, Intel, HTC, and TSMC, and helped win the largest trade secrets dispute in California history, which resulted in a nine-figure recovery for his client after a ten-week jury trial.

 Complex Commercial Litigation

 Paven also handles numerous complex commercial disputes.
 This experience ranges from his current work defending a pharmaceutical drug development company in a dispute with investors to defending Facebook in a nationwide class action filed by advertisers, to defending Standard & Poor’s in a multi-billion dollar lawsuit brought by the United States for credit ratings issued during the financial crisis.